Rajasthan Perfect FC

-Rajasthan Perfect FC (formerly as AU Rajasthan Football Club), is an Indian professional football club based in Jaipur, Rajasthan, that competes in the R-League A Division, and previously participated in the I-League 2nd Division.
+Rajasthan Perfect Football Club (formerly as AU Rajasthan Football Club), is an Indian professional football club based in Jaipur, Rajasthan, that competes in the R-League A Division, and previously participated in the I-League 2nd Division.
 Founded in 2018, the club first competed professionally when they were part of the 2019–20 season of I-League 2nd Division, the second tier of Indian football league system.

 History

 AU Rajasthan FC is the first premier professional football club and academy based out of Jaipur.
 The club was founded in the year of 2018 and comes under the banner of Spordy Ventures Private Limited.
 In its first year of inception, the club has managed to qualify for the Hero Youth leagues and also win the first-ever Rajasthan Women's League.

 The club aims to provide a pathway of progressive growth from the grassroots level to competing at the highest professional level.

 The club is in collaboration with Palamós CF, one of the oldest clubs in Spain, founded in 1898, and its academy Perfect Football is the technical partner of AU Rajasthan FC.
 The club plans to train players with use of global training methodology in partnership with Perfect Football.

 AU Rajasthan is the first club from Rajasthan to play in I-League 2nd Division.

 Rajasthan FC organised Christmas Cup 2020 in Purnima University and Heritage Cup in February 2021, which was won by ARA FC.

 AU Rajasthan participated in the inaugural Rajasthan State Men's League 2019 and finished as runners-up with 15 points from 7 matches, behind champion Rajasthan United.

 AU Rajasthan FC has launched a premier football residential academy in Jaipur, in collaboration with Poornima University.
 The club handpicked players from all the major cities of India through trials.

 Rajasthan FC rebranded themselves as Rajasthan Perfect FC ahead of R-League A Division 2021.